-- (a) Each LEA shall conduct a comprehensive and individual initial evaluation before the initial provision of special education and related services to a student with a disability under these rules. - (b) Upon receipt of a request for an evaluation, the school district shall, within fifteen calendar days, either: - 1.
-Request parent consent to initiate the evaluation - 2.
-Convene an Evaluation Planning Team (EPT) meeting - 3.
-Provide written reasons for denial of the request

-- (c) The initial evaluation shall be completed and the report issued within sixty days from either: - 1.
-The date parental consent has been received by the LEA. - 2.
-The date on the LEA's Notice, which informs parents that it will be reviewing existing data as the sole basis for the initial evaluation. - (d) If completion of the initial evaluation will be delayed for a period exceeding sixty days as specified in sections (1) and (2) above, the parent shall be given written notice of the delay and a schedule of evaluation activities.
-Such notice shall be sent to a parent before the expiration of the sixty day period.
-A notice of delay shall only be used for exceptional circumstances related to the student and/or family, which shall be documented. - (e) Consent shall be obtained before individual tests can be administered to students who receive special education services unless the assessment is being administered as an alternate assessment to district-wide or statewide assessments. - (f) The sixty day time limit for the completion of an initial eligibility evaluation identified in section (b) shall not apply to an LEA if the parent of a student repeatedly fails or refuses to make a student available for the evaluation or if: - 1.
-A student moves to a new LEA before the eligibility evaluation in the old LEA has been completed; - 2.
-The new LEA is making sufficient progress to ensure a prompt completion of the evaluation; and - 3.
-The parent and new LEA have agreed to the specific time when the evaluation will be completed.
+- (a) Each LEA shall conduct a comprehensive and individual initial evaluation before the initial provision of special education and related services to a student with a disability under these rules. - (b) Upon receipt of a request for an evaluation, the school district shall, within fifteen calendar days, either: - (1) Request parent consent to initiate the evaluation: - (2) Convene an Evaluation Planning Team (EPT) meeting; or - (3) Provide written reasons for denial of the request and notification of parental rights. - (c) The initial evaluation shall be completed and the report issued within sixty days from either: - (1) The date parental consent has been received by the LEA. - (2) The date on the LEA's Notice, which informs parents that it will be reviewing existing data as the sole basis for the initial evaluation. - (d) If completion of the initial evaluation will be delayed for a period exceeding sixty days as specified in sections (1) and (2) above, the parent shall be given written notice of the delay and a schedule of evaluation activities.
+Such notice shall be sent to a parent before the expiration of the sixty\day period.
+A notice of delay shall only be used for exceptional circumstances related to the student and/or family, which shall be documented. - (e) Consent shall be obtained before individual tests can be administered to students who receive special education services unless the assessment is being administered as an alternate assessment to district-wide or statewide assessments.